watir/nerodia/README.rst

 Join our Slack channel
 ======================

-Slack has created a special slack server for the Selenium and Watir (including Nerodia) communities.
-You can join our Slack channel by sending Slack your email `here <http://seleniumhq.herokuapp.com/>`_.
-You will be sent an invitation with instructions on how to join.
+Selenium has created a special slack server for the Selenium and Watir (including Nerodia) communities.
+You can join our Slack channel `here <https://join.slack.com/t/seleniumhq/shared_invite/zt-vv33sc0w-VKKQop3WDV_lfrLXGGHvDw>`_.